webdigga/7-skills-tutoring/src/articles/economics.md

 I offer both home and online tutoring sessions.
 Most clients prefer home tuition, though some opt for a mix of home and online coaching.

-Tutoring is widely known to improve learners’ exam grades.
-This is especially the case for students who I have worked with throughout the final year of their A-level Economics course with 76.5% achieving A* or A exam grades.
+Tutoring is widely expected to improve learners exam grades.
+This is especially the case for students who I have worked with throughout the final year of their A-level Economics course with over three-quarters of them achieving A* or A exam grades.